Search for trilepton resonances from chargino and neutralino pair production in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Event reconstruction

 While photons are not used directly in the analysis, baseline photons are defined for use in the calculation of \pTmiss.
 Baseline photons are required to meet the ``tight'' quality criteria~\cite{EGAM-2018-01}, satisfy $\pt > 25~\GeV$, and fall within the ID acceptance ($|\eta| < 2.37$) and outside the calorimeter's transition region ($1.37 < |\eta| < 1.52$).

-To prevent the reconstruction of a single particle as multiple objects, an overlap-removal procedure is performed with baseline leptons and jets.
+To aid in the correct reconstruction and identification of leptons and jets an overlap-removal procedure is performed, preventing the reconstruction of a single particle as multiple objects.
 First, any electron that shares a track with a muon in the ID is removed, as the track is consistent with track segments in the MS. Next, jets are removed if they are within $\Delta R = 0.2$ of a lepton and are either not $b$-tagged or satisfy $\pt > 100~\GeV$, as they are consistent with the energy deposited by an electron shower or muon bremsstrahlung.
 For the overlap of a jet with a nearby muon, the jet is discarded only if it is associated with fewer than three tracks of $\pt \geq 500~\MeV$.
 Finally, electrons and muons within $\Delta R = 0.4$ of any remaining jets are discarded to reject \fake leptons originating from hadron decays.
 In the overlap-removal procedure the calculation of $\Delta R$ uses rapidity instead of $\eta$ to ensure the distance measurement is Lorentz invariant for jets with non-negligible masses.

 The \pTmiss of each event, with magnitude \met, is defined as the negative vector sum of the transverse momenta of all identified baseline objects (electrons, muons, jets, and photons) and an additional soft term~\cite{PERF-2016-07}.
 The soft term is constructed from all tracks associated with the primary vertex that are not associated with any baseline object.
 The \pTmiss is therefore adjusted to include the full calibration of the reconstructed baseline objects while minimizing any pileup dependence in the soft term.